Below is a list of the most frequently asked questions about Sensory Integration Therapy and SI Treatments

 We specialise in working with children and young people, but there is no age restriction.
 However, we achieve the best clinical results in individuals under the age of 21, possibly due to neural plasticity.

-Our focus is on delivering therapeutic interventions, aiming for a goal that is meaningful to the child and family.
-We do complete comprehensive assessment reports and recommendations for all environments including schools however we will not be producing separate OT reports for tribunal or attending the tribunal arena.
+We can complete comprehensive assessment reports and recommendations for all environments including schools, however we will not attend the tribunal arena.